k8ssandra/management-api-for-apache-cassandra/README.md

 |                  |                 |                 | 6.8.39    |
 |                  |                 |                 | 6.8.40    |

-- All supported images are available in `linux/amd64` or `linux/arm64` formats.
+- Apache Cassandra images are available in `linux/amd64` or `linux/arm64` formats.
+The DSE images are available only in the `linux/amd64` format.
 - All images (with the exception of Cassandra trunk) are available as an Ubuntu based image or a RedHat UBI 8 based image.
 Cassandra trunk images are only RedHat UBI8 based.
 - All Cassandra 3.11.x images come with JDK 8